Have you ever heard of the Koufonisia islands in Greece?

-Small Cyclades is a complex of a few larger and numerous smaller islands.
+The small Cyclades is a complex of a few larger and numerous smaller islands.
 It lies in the eastern part of the Aegean Sea, between the southern part of Naxos and the northern part of Amorgos.
-The most prominent islands include Donousa, Schinoussa, Koufonisia, Iraklia and Keros.
-While, some smaller ones are Argilos, Avelonisia, Plaki, Makares and Skandia.
+The most prominent islands include Donousa, Schinoussa, Koufonisia, Iraklia, and Keros.
+While, some smaller ones are Argilos, Avelonisia, Plaki, Makares, and Skandia.

 The best part?

 There are many ferry connections between the Small Cyclades islands.
 This means that you have the chance to explore more islands at once!

 So, what’s special about Small Cyclades?

 The small Cyclades are famous for their lengthy, amazing sandy beaches.
 But, what truly makes the difference is that they are protected from the usual strong winds of Cyclades islands.